cloudfoundry/bosh-azure-cpi-release/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md

 # Deploy BOSH on Azure via ARM templates

+>**NOTE**: This guidance is for the version `v2.7.0` of [bosh-setup template](https://github.com/Azure/azure-quickstart-templates/tree/137cb18522ae28175f9e96715f93104d113b338f/bosh-setup).
+The `v2.7.0` is based on [cf-release](https://github.com/cloudfoundry/cf-release).
+The latest version `v3.0.0+` of the template is based on [cf-deployment](https://github.com/cloudfoundry/cf-deployment).
+If you would like to follow the guidance for the latest template, please go to the [latest doc](https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/tree/master/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md).

 # 1 Prepare Azure Resources

 Here we’ll create the following Azure resources that’s required for deploying BOSH and Cloud Foundry: